The fire of truth: inequality among abundance

 When Simon Chapple in 2000 wrote “Māori Socio-Economic Disparity”, which showed that disadvantage in New Zealand is more closely tied to age, marital status, education, skills, and geographic location than it is to ethnicity, broadly conceived, such as Māori ethnicity:

 • He was summoned before the Māori Affairs Committee of parliament to defend his paper!
-His chief executive at the Ministry of Social policy went along with him to defend what he wrote while employed as a senior analyst at the Department of Labour.
+His chief executive at the Ministry of Social Policy went along with him to defend what he wrote while employed as a senior analyst at the Department of Labour.
+Staff at his new ministry launched a petition to have Simon fired.

-• The head of the Māori Affairs Ministry accused Simon of breaching the public services code of conduct.
+• The head of the Māori Affairs Ministry accused Simon of breaching the public service code of conduct.

-In terms of employment discrimination discrimination, employers would not know whether a Māori job applicant identified as only as Māori also with another ethnicity, so discrimination is not a good explanation of Māori disadvantage because of this counterfactual.
-A major driver of Māori disadvantage is simply unknown to discriminating employers as a basis for their action.
+In terms of employment discrimination, employers would not know whether a Māori job applicant identified as only as Māori or also with another ethnicity, so discrimination is not a good explanation of Māori disadvantage because of this counterfactual.
+A major driver of Māori disadvantage, which is identifying on the Census form solely as Maori, is simply unknown to discriminating employers as a basis for discrimination in hiring and promotion.

-There was an editorial in the Dominion Post, which I cannot find online, and the New Zealand Herald.
+There were editorials in the Dominion Post, which I cannot find online, and in the New Zealand Herald.
 The latter said:

 The Government is being prodded to recognise that Maori deprivation has more to do with socio-economic factors than ethnicity.